open-source-labs/Svelvet/README.md

 ## Key Features

-- **Easy to use:** To get [started](https://svelvet.io/docs/basic-usage/) with Svelvet, all you need is data for nodes and edges.
-Visit our [documentation website](https://svelvet.io/) for streamlined, user-friendly tutorials and examples on how to get the most out of your Svelvet flowchart!
+- **Easy to use:** To get [started](https://svelvet.mintlify.app/getting-started/installation) with Svelvet, all you need is data for nodes and edges.
+Visit our [documentation website](https://svelvet.mintlify.app/) for streamlined, user-friendly tutorials and examples on how to get the most out of your Svelvet interfaces!
 - **Interactive:** Elegant and smooth interface when selecting a node to drag it across the graph.
-- **Customizable:** Ability to customize your nodes and edges (node size, color, border and edge type, label, anchor).
-More coming soon!
-- **Fast rendering:** Re-rendering is based on changes to initial values for nodes, edges and optional background and _movement_ (collaborator credit to [dvisockas](https://github.com/dvisockas)).
+- **Customizable:** Fully customizable Edges, Nodes, Backgrounds and components
-- **Reliable:** Svelvet is written in TypeScript and tested with [Vitest](https://vitest.dev/), [Cypress](https://www.cypress.io/) and [Svelte Testing Library](https://testing-library.com/docs/svelte-testing-library/intro/).
+- **Reliable:** Svelvet is written in TypeScript and tested with [Vitest](https://vitest.dev/), [Playwright](https://www.playwright.dev/) and [Svelte Testing Library](https://testing-library.com/docs/svelte-testing-library/intro/).
 Svelvet is maintained by motivated engineers seeking to contribute to the larger Svelte developer community and library ecosystem.
 - **Room to Grow:** There is so much we can do to improve, add features and make Svelvet the best version of itself - we welcome feedback and contributions!
 Scroll below for suggestions on what to contribute.

 ![screenshot](./src/assets/readme-gif.gif)